iRon7/ObjectGraphTools/Docs/Merge-ObjectGraph.md

 ## Description

-Deep merges two object graphs into a new object graph.
+Recursively merges two object graphs into a new object graph.

 ## Parameter